Echo’s Digital Marketing GlossaryOur Digital Marketing Terminology Cheat Sheet

 Geotargeting is a way for businesses to create customised advertising campaigns to a specific market based on geographical locations.
 Different content is used depending on the locale, making it more relevant to certain audiences.

 Header Tags (H1, H2, H3 etc.)

 There are a few different header types but quite simply, these are headings that help search engines and users understand what each part of your page is about.

-The hreflang tag tells Google which language you are using on a specific page so that it can be served to the a user searching in that langage.
+A hreflang tag tells Google which language you are using on a specific page so that it can be served to the a user searching in that language.

 Often paired with Rel=”Alternate”, this tag helps search engines to understand the relationship between different language versions of pages on your website.

 Website hosting is the process of renting or buying space to house a website on the internet.
 This is done on a server, which is a computer dedicated to connecting other web users to your website from anywhere in the world.

 Hyperlinks are words or phrases, often blue and underlined, that you click on to jump directly to specific pages/documents, either within the original document or to another page entirely.